zen-zap/zen-zap.github.io/_tabs/about.md

 You can poke around my projects on my Github.
 I keep them updated with whatever I'm working on.

 If you got an idea or want to work with me on something, I would love to hear from you!
-You can find my info on the sidebar.
+You can reach out to me via discord or email.